How to Have the Best Solo Trip to Portugal

 Stay Central

 Lisbon is one of the safest big cities in Europe, but that doesn’t mean you should let down your guard if you’re a solo traveler.
-Martim Moniz, for example, located north of Chiado, doesn’t hae a particularly good reputation for safety.
+Martim Moniz, for example, located north of Chiado, doesn’t have a particularly good reputation for safety.
 Neither does Chelas, which is not central, so you’ll only experience Chelas if you’re actually looking for it.
 Especially at night, avoid the streets of Cais Sodré.

 Several people stroll past a stone fountain in Lisbon’s sunny plaza, with leafy trees and a historic church behind them.
+Wandering the streets is the best way to see the sights on a solo trip to Portugal.

 Here’s everything you need to know about eating seasonally in Portugal.